A snout tracked the air. The nostrils filled with musk, odors and hope. Hope that her mother would arrive. She had waited a long time.

 “He does not follow me mother.
 I have nothing to fear, except to lose you.”

 After a quick conclusion to their conversation, they waited in a final stare.

 The green hills had turned purple like a corpse, the clouds grew malevolent with the ivory mists boiling under the full moon.
 The storm had come and through a tear in the sky, a faint light flicked.
 The signal.

 Then the sunset was over.
 The sun was dragged from the sky.
 The black rolling vortex approaching the land was like a rabble of hunters clubbing and hacking their kill.
 The spoil divided and the feast followed.
 A blast of wind violently snapped the reeds growing by a pond, hail fell, water poured and the currents of the air moaned out in torment.

 “Till fate wills our unison again mother.
 As the lightning strikes.”

-With the moaning and an echoing wail, a black lightning bolt flashed black and white, it smote the ground between them.
-The two vanished into an explosion of wind, their eyes are opened again to the thrill of the hunt.
-Splitting the field between them, the two hunters disappear in search of the weak and sickly to redeem and make well.
+With the moaning and an echoing wail, a lightning bolt flashed black and white, it smote the ground between them.
+The two vanished into an explosion of wind, their eyes were opened again to the thrill of the hunt.
+Splitting the field between them, the two hunters disappeared in search of the weak and sickly to redeem and make well.